Lu Wei (politician): Biography

 Lu was born in Chaohu, Anhui in January 1960.
-He earned a reputation as being relatively brash and colorful within the Chinese bureaucracy.
+He earned a reputation as being relatively brash and colorful within the party and government bureaucracy.

-In 1991, Lu worked in Xinhua News Agency of Guangxi province as the Deputy Director, he was promoted to become the Director in 1997.
+In 1991, Lu worked in Xinhua News Agency of Guangxi province as the deputy director, he was promoted to become the Director in 1997.

-From 2001 to 2004, he rose through the ranks to become Deputy Director of Xinhua News Agency.
+From 2001 to 2004, he rose through the ranks to become deputy director of Xinhua News Agency.

 In March 2011, Lu was appointed as the Vice-Mayor of Beijing, the Minister of Beijing Propaganda Department and a Standing Committee member of the Beijing Municipal Party Committee.
-He remained in that positions until April 2013, when he was appointed the Chairman of State Internet Information Office, the Vice-Chairman of State Council Information Office.
-In August 2013, he became head of the newly created Cyberspace Administration of China in August 2013.
+He remained in that positions until April 2013, when he was appointed the Chairman of State Internet Information Office, the vice-chairman of State Council Information Office.
+In 2013, he became head of the Cyberspace Administration of China.

-At the 13th China Internet Media Forum on October 30, 2013, Lu made a presentation that thematized the Chinese Dream, a term that Chinese Communist Party General Secretary Xi Jinping had popularized since late 2012.
+At the 13th China Internet Media Forum on October 30, 2013, Lu made a presentation that thematized the Chinese Dream, a term that Chinese Communist Party general secretary Xi Jinping had popularized since late 2012.

+In May 2014, Lu was promoted to deputy minister of the Publicity Department.

 Lu visited the United States during the first week of December 2014.
 In Washington, D.C. he conferred with senior administration officials such as the National Security Council about issues such as alleged Chinese hacking activities and censorship.
-In Silicon Valley he was greeted warmly by the top management of major firms such as Apple, Facebook, and eBay.
+In Silicon Valley, he was greeted warmly by the top management of major firms such as Apple, Facebook, and eBay.